silaspe/maths/docs/group_theory.md

 ### finite groups

-Because the story of the pages already complete and you should already understand the concepts, this is where I'll put my group theory work from now on.
+Because the story of the pages is already complete and you should already understand the concepts, this is where I'll put my group theory work from now on.

 When I talk about all of these group categories, it really makes you think: what are all of the groups?
 (Or at least finite groups.)
 I will answer this question with at least the first few groups (ranked by size), and once I reach one of my favorites, I'll talk about it.